 This is the most clinically important interaction.
 Tirzepatide reduces ethinyl estradiol Cmax by 59% and AUC by 20%.
 Norgestimate (the progestin component) Cmax drops 66%, with AUC reduced 21% (JAPh, 2023).

 A 59% Cmax reduction is substantial.
 Oral contraceptives rely on sustained hormone levels to suppress ovulation.
 When peak levels drop by more than half, the contraceptive effect weakens.
-The FDA prescribing information recommends switching to a non-oral contraceptive method (IUD, implant, patch, or ring) or adding a barrier method (condoms) during tirzepatide use.
+The FDA prescribing information recommends switching to a non-oral contraceptive method (IUD, implant, patch, or ring) or adding a barrier method during tirzepatide use.

 Insulin and Sulfonylureas: Hypoglycemia Risk

-Tirzepatide lowers blood glucose through its GLP-1 and GIP receptor activity.
+Tirzepatide lowers blood glucose through GLP-1 and GIP receptor activity.
 Combining it with insulin or sulfonylureas (glimepiride, glipizide, glyburide) creates additive hypoglycemia risk.
-The SURPASS trial program documented this clearly (Del Prato et al., Lancet, 2021).
+The SURPASS trial program documented this interaction clearly (Del Prato et al., Lancet, 2021).

 Tirzepatide delays warfarin absorption without reducing total exposure.
 The problem: INR fluctuates during dose titration as gastric emptying patterns shift.
-Weekly INR monitoring for the first 4 to 8 weeks of tirzepatide (and after each dose increase) is the standard recommendation.
+Weekly INR monitoring for the first 4 to 8 weeks of tirzepatide, and after each dose increase, is the standard recommendation.

 Moderate Drug Interactions

-Levothyroxine has a narrow therapeutic window and absorption depends on an empty stomach.
+Levothyroxine has a narrow therapeutic window and its absorption depends on an empty stomach.
 Tirzepatide's gastric emptying delay can shift levothyroxine absorption timing, affecting thyroid levels during titration.

-Good news: no significant pharmacokinetic interaction exists between tirzepatide and metformin.
+Good news for the most common combination: no significant pharmacokinetic interaction exists between tirzepatide and metformin.
 Metformin is absorbed in the small intestine and is not hepatically metabolized.
 The combination is the most common pairing in type 2 diabetes management.

 The SURPASS trials used metformin as background therapy in most treatment arms with no interaction signal (Del Prato et al., Lancet, 2021).
 No dose adjustment is needed.
 No special timing is required.
 Continue metformin on your normal schedule.

 SSRIs and Antidepressants